Meet Our Wildlife Education Ambassadors

 People are entranced by Kajika and often mistake him for a baby owl because he is so small.

 Barn Owl (Steamer)

-In the winter of 2011, a tiny nestling Barn Owl was found on the ground below what was left of his nest along with two dead siblings.
+In the winter of 2011, a tiny nestling Barn Owl was found in a haybarn along with two dead siblings.
 What saved his life was landing in a fresh “cow pie.”
 The little owl was fondly named “Steamer.”
 Young Barn Owls typically have ravenous appetites.
 But Steamer’s fall caused injuries to his wing and abdomen so he had to be enticed to eat at first with little bits of mice.
 Infection in the wing required a course of antibiotics which secondarily caused some feather damage.
 Steamer looked a bit scraggly for a while until he grew into his juvenile plumage.
 An incredible amount of love and care went into helping Steamer grow into a normal and healthy Barn Owl.
 Unfortunately, Steamer’s difficult start in life resulted in a permanent wing injury and not-so-perfect feathers, making him non-releasable.
 For a Barn Owl, Steamer displayed a relatively calm personality, qualifying him to be a good candidate as an Education Ambassador.
 Steamer is now a handsome adult Barn Owl who will live a life of teaching many people about the value and beauty of his species.

 Red-tailed Hawk (Skye)

 Skye, a “light morph” female Red-tailed Hawk, was transferred to WRR through the Ojai Raptor Center, just before Christmas, 2012.
 She was found in Camarillo, near the Pacific Coast Highway, close to an Air Force Base.
 She had been shot.
 The bullet shattered the radius in her wing and although the bone has healed, the wing cannot fully extend.
 Sadly, Skye will never be able to fly well enough to sustain herself in the wild.